Why run this experiment

 Which AI tool works best for social post writing?

-Claude performed well in this test for its ability to follow nuanced voice instructions.
+Claude performed well for its ability to follow nuanced voice instructions.
 ChatGPT and Gemini are also viable.
-The tool matters less than the brief quality — a good prompt produces good output regardless of model.
+The tool matters less than the brief quality.

 Can you schedule AI-written posts directly via Buffer?

 Yes.
-The workflow here was: write batch of 10 posts in Claude, copy into Buffer's scheduling interface, set to auto-schedule.
+Write batch of 10 posts in Claude, copy into Buffer’s scheduling interface, set to auto-schedule.
 Takes roughly 20 minutes for a full week of content on two platforms.

 Does AI social content feel inauthentic?